 At the Main Street Station, there is a ramp located to the right if you are facing the train station from Main Street.
 It is a pretty steep ramp so I usually ask for a little help.
 Once you are at the top there is a gate where you will wait for a Cast Member to board the train.

 I’ve never boarded at the Frontierland Station but I have used the ramp to exit.
 It is another long ramp with a few steep parts.

 The easiest station to board and exit the train is the Fantasyland station located in Storybook Circus.
 Since it is new it was built with wheelchair users in mind.

-Once you are at the station, a Cast Member will open a gate and lower a ramp that allows you to board the accessible passenger car.
+Once you are at the station, there is a ramp that will get you right nest to the train.
+A Cast Member will open a gate and lower a ramp that allows you to board the accessible passenger car.
 There are two benches on this car.
 Just park your wheelchair beside one, lock your breaks and you are ready to go.